vpx-ecnu/MSTL/README.md

 ##  MSTL framework for other transformer-based trackers.

-Typically, there are two main paradigms for transformer tracking:

-**Paradigm1:** The template features are processed by the Transformer Encoder whereas the Transformer Decoder fuses search and template features using cross attention layers to compute a response map.
-The map is then input into prediction heads to locate the target.
-(CVPR2021 TrDiMP,  CVPR2021 TransT etc)

-As an example, we will use TransT with 4 feature integration layers (Each layer with 2 self-Attention and 2 Cross-Attention) to demonstrate how to implement the proposed decoupling strategy.
+As an example, we will use TransT(CVPR2021) with 4 feature integration layers (Each layer with 2 self-Attention and 2 Cross-Attention) to demonstrate how to implement the proposed decoupling strategy.

 - During training:
   - Step 1: Feed the outputs of the second layers into an additional cross-attention mechanism to fuse the search and template features.(only for Paradigm1)